Saved Favourites

-Saved filter favourites are an optional add-on for teams that want named, reusable filter states per user.
+Saved favourites are an optional add-on for teams that want named, reusable list states per user.

 This feature is intentionally shipped as a contrib app so projects that do not need it do not have to carry its model, migration, or UI surface.